Current Trustees

 Since moving to Leeds in 2001 I’ve been a regular visitor to the Picture House.
 I joined the Friends committee in 2012 because I wanted to help support the cinema.
 In 2015 I help set up the Friends’ new website and currently manage and contribute to the site.
 I am happy to continue on the committee, manage the website and contribute to the exciting future of the cinema.

-Membership Secretary: (Vacant Position)
+Membership Secretary: (Vacant Position Under Review)

 Wendy Cook (representing Leeds Heritage Theatres )